|European Cup 1982|

 Better known as "Happy" Harry Hampton or as "The Wellington Whirlwind," he played for Aston Villa from 1904 to 1920.
 He scored both goals against Newcastle United in the 1905 FA Cup Final.
 He was joint top goalscorer in the First Division in the 1911–12 season.
 Between 1913 and 1914 Hampton was capped by England four times, scoring two goals in games against Wales and Scotland.
 His career was cut short by injuries suffered in the First World War.

 ST: Andy Gray (Scotland)

-Started with Dundee United, he joined Aston Villa in 1975.
+Andy Gray joined Aston Villa in 1975.
 His 29 goals in the 1977-78 season earned him the PFA Young Player of the Year and PFA Players' Player of the Year awards.
 At the time he was the youngest player to earn the Players' Player of the Year award.
 Later, he had successful careers with Wolverhampton Wanderers and Everton.
 With Everton, he was a part of their great team of the 1980's, winning the UEFA Cup Winners' Cup.
-Gray won 20 caps for Scotland, scoring 7 goals for his country.
+He won 20 caps for Scotland.
 Despite winning the Player of the Year award, he was not selected for the WC Finals in 1978.

 ST: Billy Walker (England)